Mostafa Kamal (Bir Sreshtho): Battle of Daruin

-Mostafa Kamal was a Sepoy of the 4th East Bengal Regiment.
+Mostafa Kamal was a sepoy of the 4th East Bengal Regiment.
 At the start of March, the 4th Regiment was moved from Comilla Cantonment to Brahmanbaria.
 After the incidents of 25 March, the 4th Regiment successfully brought Brahmanbaria under control.
-Under the leadership of Major Shafayat Jamil, they revolted against the Pakistani officers and formed a defense Camp at Brahmanbaria.
+Under the leadership of Major Shafayat Jamil, they revolted against the Pakistani officers and formed a defense camp at Brahmanbaria.
 They continued fighting against the Pakistan Army and eventually arrived at Akhaura.
 At Akhaura, the 4th Regiment set their camp in Gangashagar and Talshahar.
-To avoid any unexpected attacks from the Pakistanis, the 2nd Platoon of the company "Alpha" was sent to Darwin village.
+To avoid any unexpected attacks from the Pakistanis, the 2nd Platoon of Company Alpha was sent to Daruin village.
 Mostafa Kamal was one of the section commanders of the 2nd Platoon.

-On 16 April, Pakistan Army started to approach the Regiment camp.
-They were coming over the railway of the Comilla-Aakhaura root.
-The regiment also reconciled their position at Darwin.
+On 16 April, the Pakistan Army started to approach the regiment's camp.
+They were coming over the railway of the Comilla-Aakhaura route.
+The regiment also reconciled their position at Daruin.
 They settled on their trenches near a pond.
 Mostafa took the rightmost position.

 On 17 April, Pakistanis opened fire.
-Major Shafayat Jamil strengthened his force by sending the 11th Platoon of company Delta to Darwin.
-At around 12 pm, the Pakistanis attacked from West.
+Major Shafayat Jamil strengthened his force by sending the 11th Platoon of Company Delta to Daruin.
+At around 12 pm, the Pakistanis attacked from the west.
 Another part of the Pakistan Army attacked Mukti Bahini from behind.
-As a result, the Regiment decided to retreat from Darwin.
+As a result, the regiment decided to retreat from Daruin.
 Mostafa Kamal took the responsibility of covering for his fellow fighters.
 Most of the fighters retreated to a safer position as Kamal relentlessly kept firing with his light machine gun.
 He kept on fighting until he ran out of bullets and was surrounded.
 He was bayoneted to death.
 He, along with 20 to 40 other Mukti Bahini soldiers, was killed in this battle.

 Legacy

-In Kamalpur, a football stadium named Bir Sreshtho Shaheed Sipahi Mohammad Mostafa Kamal Stadium was named after him.
+In Kamalpur, a football stadium named Bir Sherestha Shaheed Shipahi Mostafa Kamal Stadium was named after him.